gertqin/vuex-class-modules/README.md

 Vue.use(Vuex);
 export const store = new Vuex.Store({})
 ```
-* `generateMutationSetters` [optional, default=false]: Whether automatic mutation setters for the state properties should be generated, see [Generate Mutation Setters](#generate-mutation-setters)
+* `generateMutationSetters` [optional, default=false]: Whether automatic mutation setters for the state properties should be generated, see [Generate Mutation Setters](#generate-mutation-setters).

 ## Caveats of `this`
 As for vue-class-component `this` inside the module is just a proxy object to the store and can therefore only access what the corresponding store function would be able to access: